Attributes#

 C++#

-In C++, you use template methods to add attributes:
+In C++, you use template methods to add attributes.
+Attributes are automatically enabled when added:

 auto* depot = problem.addDepot(0);